Key takeaways

 Principle 1: Accountability

-When you use an e-signature provider, you remain accountable for the personal information they process on your behalf.
+When you use an e-signature provider, you’re accountable for the personal information they process on your behalf.
 If your provider experiences a data breach, has poor security practices, or misuses customer data, PIPEDA holds you responsible.

-Before signing a contract with an e-signature vendor, review their privacy and security documentation.
-Ensure your service agreement includes confirmation that:
+Before choosing an e-signature vendor, review their privacy and security documentation.
+Ensure your service agreement confirms that they will:

-- They will only use customer data for providing the signing service
+- Only use customer data to provide the signing service

-- Confirmation they will assist with access requests and data deletion when required
+- Assist with access requests and data deletion when required

-PIPEDA also requires organizations to designate an individual responsible for compliance.
-This is often a privacy officer or compliance lead who oversees how e-signature tools are used and ensures that personal information remains protected throughout the document lifecycle.
+PIPEDA also requires organizations to designate a privacy officer or compliance lead who oversees the security of personal information throughout a document’s lifecycle.

 Principle 2: Identifying purposes